SILENT-GUO/Monte-Carlo-Ray-Tracing/README.md

 Modify absolute directory and scenes (in the scene folder) and run main.cpp.
 The output result (of teapot) is in outputs folder.

+## Future Work:
+Implement multi-threading in the process of spp(sampling per pixel) to accelarate the computation.